Your AI agent shouldn't ask “what’s next?”

 Click any property to edit.

-Status, priority, type, assignee, due date — all editable inline with a single click.
+Status, priority, type, assignee, due date are all editable inline with a single click.
 Comments and plans live on the same page.

 Archived view + restore